jzhoulab/Multiplexer/README.md

 Additionally, install [PyTorch](https://pytorch.org/get-started/locally/).
 If you are using NVIDIA GPU, be sure to check that your version of PyTorch is compatible with your GPU.

-To use the Multiplexer command line tool locally, start by downloading the latest commits from the source repository
+To use the Multiplexer command line tool locally, start by downloading the latest commits from the source repository with
 ```sh
 git clone https://github.com/jzhoulab/Multiplexer.git
 ```
 Then, make sure all packages in the [requirements.txt](https://github.com/jzhoulab/Multiplexer/blob/master/requirements.txt) file are installed.
-The requirements.txt file contains a list of required packages that can installed simultaneously with
+The requirements.txt file contains a list of required packages that can be installed simultaneously with

 ```sh
 pip install -r requirements.txt